Matstah/SslCertificateDeepDive/README.md

-# TLS ERFA HandsOn
+# TLS HandsOn

-> This repository was created for a hands-on session for the 2025-02-28 ERFA.
+> This repository was created for a hands-on session.

 ## TL;DR